Louis VI of France: Struggles with the robber barons

-From early in his reign (and during his father's reign) Louis faced the problem of the robber barons who resisted the King's authority and engaged in brigandry, making the area around Paris unsafe.
-The castles of these robber barons, such as Le Puiset, Châteaufort, and Montlhéry, these barons would charge tolls, waylay merchants and pilgrims, terrorize the peasantry and loot churches and abbeys, the latter deeds drawing the ire of the writers of the day, who were mostly clerics.
+From early in his reign (and previously during his father's reign) Louis faced the problem of the robber barons who resisted the King's authority and engaged in brigandry, making the area around Paris unsafe.
+From their castles, such as Le Puiset, Châteaufort, and Montlhéry, these robber barons would charge tolls, waylay merchants and pilgrims, terrorize the peasantry and loot churches and abbeys.
+The latter deeds drew the most ire of the writers of the day, who were mostly clerics.

 In 1108, soon after he ascended the throne, Louis engaged in war with Hugh of Crécy, who was plaguing the countryside and had captured Eudes, Count of Corbeil, and imprisoned him at La Ferté-Alais.
 Louis besieged that fortress to free Eudes.

 Also in 1108, a seigneur named Aymon Vaire-Vache seized the lordship of Bourbon from his nephew, Archambaud, a minor.
 Louis demanded the boy be restored to his rights but Aymon refused the summons.
 Louis raised his army and besieged Aymon at his castle at Germigny-l'Exempt, forcing its surrender.

 In early 1109, Louis besieged his half-brother, Philip, the son of Bertrade de Montfort, who was involved in brigandry and conspiracies against the King, at Mantes-la-Jolie.
 Philip's plots included the lords of Montfort-l'Amaury.
 Amaury III de Montfort held many castles which, when linked together, formed a continuous barrier between Louis and vast swathes of his domains, threatening all communication south of Paris.

 In 1121, Louis established the marchands de l'eau, to regulate trade along the Seine.